Kimola/kimola-cognitive-api-documentation/README.md

   </details>

-  When the result comes, top match result comes.
-  It lists all the categories that may contain the word and the probability of being in those categories.

   Even if the id you send to this method is not null or unique, you will not get an error.
 Kimola does not guarantee a sequential response.
 Please make sure that the id you enter is unique.